 The Telegraph describe Marcus as ‘a rare stand-up who makes you laugh and think.’
-After hanging up his crown as King Arthur in Spamalot he’s back on Radio 4 as the friendly questioner on I’ve Never Seen Star Wars and with his own look at the world in The Brig Society.
+After hanging up his crown as King Arthur in Spamalot he’s back on Radio 4 as the friendly questioner on I’ve Never Seen Star Wars and in Radio 4’s Brig Society.
+2016 also brings a new tour: Why The Long Face?

 Marcus Brigstocke is a major British comedy talent as writer, actor, presenter and performer.
 It’s said he is heard on Radio 4 more frequently than the shipping forecast.

 On television Marcus launched The Late Edition, the late night BBC4 answer to The Daily Show with Jon Stewart.
 He has hosted and appeared as a panellist on Have I Got News For You, and played King Stupid in Stupid on CBBC.
 He also took the lead in We Are History, which brought him to the attention of the odd excitable archaeologist.
 He stretched himself further, joining various celebrities in learning French in Excuse My French and injuring himself in Channel 4’s ski-jump challenge, The Jump.
 He was the host of I’ve Never Seen Star Wars on both radio and TV, a regular on panel shows from QI to Just A Minute, and has even cropped up on Question Time, Newsnight, and This Week.

 © Copyright 2017 JLA.
 All rights reserved.